 2. Limited options for residency

 If you go to a Caribbean school, you are severely handicapping yourself if you are trying to match into very competitive specialties such as head and neck surgery, dermatology, plastic surgery, urology, orthopedic surgery, radiation oncology, and others.
-Most graduates from Caribbean schools match into low-tiered family or internal medicine programs.
 One Caribbean school graduate (whose blog post, although biased, I recommend reading if you are interested in Caribbean schools) wrote a thorough blog post about his journey of trying to match into orthopedic surgery.
 He went through the fire of competition, had an amazing CV and board scores but still was unable to match.
 Keep in mind that many of these schools hide their match lists and this should be a huge red flag.

 ||Read: Best Medical Schools in the Caribbean||

 The bottom line for these schools are not always necessarily the success of their students.
 It’s often money.
 Some don’t really care how many students enroll and eventually drop out because they make money of these students.
 If you attend a Caribbean school, you will have to compete for the top ranks of the class.
 You will have to score much higher on USMLE Step 1 to make up for the fact that you went to a Caribbean school.
 And even despite doing all these things, you are still limited in your residency options.

 Working hard to attend a U.S. school, whether allopathic or osteopathic, even if it may take much longer, might be worth it in the end.
 However, for the student who really screwed up during college, is motivated and not willing to wait, does not mind heavy competition in school, and is willing to do whatever it takes to become a doctor, regardless of specialty, these schools are a last option.